 - But it seemed to me that intrauterine devices are only for women who have given birth.

-- But the zygote is already there.
+- But there is already a zygote.

 - Why?
-I do not understand.
+I don't understand.

-- And if ten years?
+- What if ten years?

 - Is a long break between children harmful?